krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-The projected amount of cloud storage required for Cymbal Superstore to enable users to post pictures for project reviews is 10 TB of immediate access storage in the US and 30 TB of storage for historical posts in a bucket located near Cymbal Superstore’s headquarters.
+Q. The projected amount of cloud storage required for Cymbal Superstore to enable users to post pictures for project reviews is 10 TB of immediate access storage in the US and 30 TB of storage for historical posts in a bucket located near Cymbal Superstore’s headquarters.
 The contents of this bucket will need to be accessed once every 30 days.
 You want to estimate the cost of these storage resources to ensure this is economically feasible.
 What should you do?
 ```
 ```
 Use the pricing calculator to estimate the price for 10 TB of multi-region Standard storage, 30 TB for regional Nearline, and egress charges for reads from the bucket.